 While some post-operative symptoms are expected, there are specific signs that warrant immediate veterinary attention:

-• A small amount of bleeding is average, but continuous or excessive bleeding is not.
+- A small amount of bleeding is normal, but continuous or excessive bleeding is not.

-Cats may have difficulty sleeping or eating after dental surgery due to pain, anesthesia disorientation, or surgical site discomfort.
-If your cat is not sleeping or eating after dental surgery, monitoring them closely is essential.
+If your cat is not eating after dental surgery, or not sleeping after dental surgery it may be due to the after-effects of anesthesia or surgical site discomfort.
+Contact your vet for guidance.
 Persistent issues in these areas should be discussed with your vet to ensure proper pain management and recovery.

 Cat Tooth Extraction